Netoperek/TrafficCoordination/README.md

     - current road number that it is on
     - initial position
     - final position
+  + each car can accelerate within the following values {-2, -1, 0, 1, 2} (depends on the configuration)
 1. The algorithm looks for the situation where all of the cars have reach their final positions

 ## Documentation